Skip to main content

 Eating Disorders: Classifying, Clarifying, and Developing New Treatments (TRANSCEND Seminar Series)

 The third TRANSCEND Seminar Series, recorded on November 13th, featuring Dr. Stephen Wonderlich.
-In this talk, he presented his research on eating disorders
+In this talk, he presented his research on eating disorders.

 Seminar Series Video #3